782618297/io_scene_scs/Locators.md

 Now you can choose from three types of Locators in the Locator Type drop-down menu: Prefab, Model and Collision.

-`NOTE: Prefab and Collision locators may not work in current version of SCS Blender Tools!`
+`NOTE: Prefab and Collision locators are not fully supported yet!`